 Paulownia Wood Added to Wood Racks at WoodcraftComments (0)

-Paulownia wood is now available at your local Woodcraft store and online at Woodcraft.com.
+Paulownia wood is available from time to time at your local Woodcraft store and online at Woodcraft.com.
 Paulownia was named after Queen Anna Pavlovna of Russia (1795-1865), is sometimes called Royal Paulownia or Princess Tree, and is known in Japanese as Kiri.
 In Japan it is customary to plant a Paulownia tree when a baby girl is born and then to make it into a dresser as a wedding present when she marries.
 Paulownia seeds were originally used as packing material for shipments from Japan, and have spread prolifically across the U.S. blooming annually.

 Native to Eastern Asia, Paulownia is very light in weight (17 to 21lbs per cubic foot), fine-grained, soft, warp-resistant, and has a natural resistance to Termites.
 Blonde to golden brown in color, it is a substitute for Balsa wood and similar to Catalpa, another lightweight and porous hardwood.
 It is used for chests, boxes and clogs.
 In the U.S., the wood is mostly used for water and snow sports products.
 It is a great carving wood and a substitute for balsa wood.
 It’s widely used in Japan for construction of the koto (a stringed musical instrument), as well as for other plywood, veneer, furniture, boxes, millwork, siding, musical instruments such as electric guitar bodies, clogs and carvings.
 Due to it’s porosity, the wood takes a wide variety of glues, stains, and finishes very well.